sambacha/hardhat-spark/docs/README.md

 # Contribution guideline

 Ignition is built not to be standalone project with strict process of contributing.
-Anyone can submit feature proposal, some improvements, fix bugs or anything else.
-Only limitation is that it needs to make sense to be part of ignition.
+Anyone can submit feature proposal, some improvements, bug fixes or anything else.
+Only limitation is that it needs to make sense, if it does than it can be discussed, implemented and finally merged.

 ## Code structure